sgraystar/homebridge-bom-ftp-temperature/README.md

 Not all forecast files have been tested, so it is possible/probable that the format of some files may require further work.

-To allow for variable internal structures of the BoM files, this plugin takes the simple approach of presenting first available maximum temperature.
-As noted above, early in the day this is the forecast maximum temperature for today, while later in the day this will change to be the forecast maximum temperature for tomorrow.
+To allow for variable internal structures of the BoM files, this plugin takes the simple approach of presenting first found maximum temperature.

-This does not work for BoM files containing several locations if you wish to extract the info for say the second or third location.
+This does not work for BoM files containing several locations if you wish to extract the info for say the second or subsequent location (FFS).

 # Debugging and Testing